Berkshire

 Accident at Work and Health and Safety related deaths Other related deaths

-Concerns summary Ambulance operators lacked clear procedures and accessible contact information for electricity distributors during electrical hazards, leading to significant delays in cutting power.
+Concerns summary (AI summary) Ambulance operators lacked clear procedures and accessible contact information for electricity distributors during electrical hazards, leading to significant delays in cutting power.
 This confusion risked both bystander and emergency service safety and delayed life-saving treatment.

 Adele Massoudi